Charry2014/20230329_calendar_html/README.md

 ## Google Calendar Authentication

 Follow [Google's developer documentation](https://developers.google.com/calendar/api/quickstart/python) to get set up.
 You need to enable the API and get access to your calendar.
 This will create the `credentials.json` and a `token.json` files.
 I have not found a way to create these in HA so I did this on the desktop and copied them over.
+You will also need your calendar ID from Google, see Secrets below.

 ## Secrets

 The `fake_secrets.py` file has an example of what secrets the script needs to be supplied - the `CALENDAR_ID` which you will get from Google specific for your calendar.
 The code actually uses a `my_secrets.py` file and obviously you need to make this with your own version of the secrets.

+Obviously my secrets are not in the repository.

 ## AppDaemon Installation

-The docs for AppDaemon in HomeAssistant contain a lot of words, but not much detail how to actually get a script set up and running.
+The docs for AppDaemon in HomeAssistant contain a lot of words, but lack some detail how to actually get a script set up and running.
 Here we go.
 * Install AppDaemon following the [instructions](https://community.home-assistant.io/t/home-assistant-community-add-on-appdaemon-4/163259)
 * Add Visual Studio Code Server extension to HA.
 This makes editing a lot easier.
 * Edit the file `/config/appdaemon/apps/apps.yaml` and add the following section: